-- Encourage the victim to contact campus police as soon as possible.
+- Encourage the victim to contact Bradley University Police at (309) 677-2000 or 911 as soon as possible.
 (Note: Reporting an incident is a separate step from choosing to prosecute.
 When a report is filed, the victim is not obligated to continue with legal proceedings or university disciplinary actions.)

 - Encourage the victim to talk with a trained counselor.
 The number for the Counseling Center is (309) 677-2700.

 - If a student has been assaulted by another student or group of students, encourage the victim to discuss the matter with Nena Peplow, the University Title IX Coordinator.
 The student will be made aware of options for pursuing charges against the offender(s) through the criminal courts and the university disciplinary system.
 At the victim’s request, the Coordinator may make special provisions for temporary alternate campus housing during the period of investigation and adjudication.
 Other special support can also be provided upon request at the Center for Student Support Services, (309) 677-3658.